AitorSoto/AitorSoto/ReadMe.md

 # 💫 About Me:
 # 🚀 Hello, I'm Aitor, a Jedi in the coding universe! 🌌

+In case you haven't caught on, I'm a huge Star Wars fan — okay, let's just say it, I'm a Star Wars geek.
+Now, back to our galaxy...

 With several years of training in the Force (ahem, I mean programming 💻), I've become a trusty ally for any team.
 No matter how challenging the problem, I always find a way through the labyrinth of zeros and ones.

 ## 💻 Tech Arsenal 🤖